Costco's Black Friday sale is already going

 •See All

-Discuss: Costco Black Friday 2018 deals: Powerful Lenovo Flex 5 discounted, $250 iPad and more
+Discuss: Costco Black Friday 2018 deals: Lenovo Flex 5 discounted, $250 iPad and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.